yeshwanthnelabhotla-ops/p3-website-to-crm-automation/README.md

 The processed inquiry is sent to the CRM through an HTTP request.

-For this project, a local mock CRM endpoint was used to simulate an external CRM API.
+For this project, a mock CRM built on Google Sheets was used to simulate CRM ingestion through an HTTP API endpoint.
 The CRM stores:

 - CRM ID